 THHSD, like its cousin That Was the Week That Was, were essentially forerunners of the political satire shows now so prevalent on television across the democratic world.
 In Canada, the show “This Hour Has 22 Minutes”7 is obviously a play on – and a tip of the hat to – its 1960s antecedent.

 Image Source: The Canadian Encyclopedia

-- This Hour has Seven Days: Fertility drugs and pension plan ads.
+- This Hour Has Seven Days: A dazzling debut.
 CBC Digital Archives.